(801) 756-3737

 Hormones.

 Dr. Melvin Page and other researchers found that when our hormone-secreting glands are out of balance, teeth start to decay.
+The American Dental Association recommends regular dental check-ups and proper oral hygiene practices to mitigate the effects of hormonal changes on oral health.

 Let me explain how this works.